romoloman/OCSInventory-Agent-Rework/README.md

 #### 3. Installing the agent non-interactively

-To install the agent in non-interactive mode, you have to run the `OCS-NG setup` with a set of launch arguments to allow to set all configuration options as you can do in interactive mode.
+To install the agent in non-interactive mode, you have to run the `OCS-NG` with a set of launch arguments to allow to set all configuration options as you can do in interactive mode.
-This is a list of all available `OCS-NG setup` script arguments:
+This is a list of all available `OCS-NG` script arguments:

 - /VERYSILENT : run in silent mode
 - LOG="\path to store\setup.log" : log file of the installation process